+This degree program is accredited by the Aviation Accreditation Board International (AABI).
 This degree has been developed to provide students proficiency in all areas of pilot skills to the certified flight instructor level.
 Our location, adjacent to world-class LaGuardia Airport, as well as smaller airports suitable for professional pilots, provides a learning environment unsurpassed in terms of activities, resources and personnel.